-Most research and commentary concur that "irregular migrants respond to economic and social needs: to occupy jobs which are short of workers and keep prices low enough for continued mass consumption."
-It may be safe to say that irregular migration is directly bound up in labour market demand and supply challenges, and that restrictive immigration policies exacerbate rather than control the problem.
+Most research and commentary concur that irregular migrants respond to economic and social needs: to occupy jobs which are short of workers and keep prices low enough for continued mass consumption.
+Most analyses concur that irregular migration is directly bound up in labour market demand and supply challenges, and that restrictive immigration policies exacerbate rather than control the problem.
 The existence of a considerable number of workers in irregular and unprotected situations is an immediate concern in addressing precarious work.
-As noted earlier, irregular migrants are generally both constrained and compelled to accept employment in substandard and precarious conditions.
+Migrants in irregular situations are generally both constrained and compelled to accept employment in substandard and precarious conditions.

-Observations made in a FRONTEX report on the impact of the crisis on irregular migration are illustrative of recognition in EU policy making and law enforcement circles of what migration itself is about for EU member States:
+Observations made in a FRONTEX report on the impact of the crisis on irregular migration illustrate recognition in EU law enforcement circles of what migration itself is about for Member States:

 Illegal migration is clearly migration on a scale affected by immigration policies in receiving countries.
 In addition, illegal migration is in vast majority of cases related to income-generating/labour migration.
 This conclusion is partly empirically based, partly derived from available intelligence and partly logically deduced.
 Consequently, generating income in the destination country is the raison d'être for the major part of illegal migration to occur in the first place.
 As illegal migration to Member States is mainly income-generating migration, regardless of the initial causes or push factors, the focus of the analysis in this assessment is put on the nature of the relationship between illegal migration and labour demand indicators.
-42